 An introduction to the history of political thought from Plato to the present.
-Present examples of the theory and practice of politics and the description and analysis of political behavior will be related to great political thinkers of the past.
-New approaches to solve political and social problems will be discussed.
+Present examples of the theory and practice of politics and the description and analysis of political behavior are related to great political thinkers of the past.
+New approaches to solve political and social problems are discussed.
+(CSU/UC) AA/AS Area B, CSU Area D-8, IGETC Area 4 practice of international relations.
+The course identifies the various players in global politics and describes and explains their behavior and the structure of the international system in which they operate.
+Included is an examination of not only the traditional subjects of international relations, such as power, nationalism, diplomacy, and war, but also those transnational factors that have come to play a critical role in an increasingly interdependent world, such as immigration, trade and economic/financial activities, the environment, human rights, and terrorism.
 (CSU/UC) AA/AS Area B, CSU Area D-8, IGETC Area 4